Discover Uzbekistan : Architecture (and design)

 The Samanids, who made Bukhara their capital and transformed it into a powerful cultural center, developed a highly decorative architectural style.
 The Ismail Samani mausoleum is one of the best-preserved 10th-century mausoleums in the world.
 Its basic structure is that of a square surrounded by four arches supporting a dome on trunks.
 Trompes are small corbelled vaults that allow a change of plan between the lower part of a construction, in this case the square, and the upper part it supports, in this case the octagonal dome.
 The engaged columns at the corners and the small gallery running along the top of the walls lighten the overall effect.
 But the most impressive feature is the decoration.
 Baked bricks have been laid in such a way as to create patterns, zigzags and rows of circles reminiscent of the fine, delicate weaving of basketry.

-The mighty Karakhanids left an exceptional testimony to their building genius in the form of the Kalon minaret in Bukhara, the only vestige of the great mosque built in the 12th century.
+The mighty Karakhanids left an exceptional testament to their building genius with the Kalon minaret in Bukhara, the only vestige of the great mosque built in the 12th century.
 Kalon means "big" in Tajik... and the 47 m minaret resting on a 10 m base has lived up to its name!
 In addition to its superb decoration based on geometric brick motifs, the minaret's architectural properties are astonishing.
 In fact, it rests on solid reeds that serve as earthquake protection.
 Restored several times, the minaret has never collapsed!
 Another Karakhanid vestige is the caravanserai of Rabati Malik, of which only the imposing portal remains, one of the oldest buttressed arches in Central Asia.
 Note its calligraphic decoration around the edges.
 Researchers have determined that the caravanserai covered an area of several thousand square metres.
 A monumentality that would be found again in Timurid architecture in the 14th and 15th centuries.

-Led by the legendary Timur, the Timurid campaigns produced superb architecture using methods that were, to say the least, singular: by taking artists and craftsmen prisoner.
+Led by the legendary Timur, the Timurid campaigns produced superb architecture using methods that were, to say the least, singular: taking artists and craftsmen prisoner.
 On the one hand, this prevented the creation of hotbeds of opposition around intellectuals; on the other, it enabled the beautification of its brand-new capital.
 Timurid architecture adopted the codes of Persian architecture: the courtyard with 4 iwans (a vaulted room open at one end and generally located opposite the domed room housing the mihrab, the prayer niche indicating the direction of Mecca), the dome and the imposing facade featuring a monumental portal or pishtaq often bordered by twin tapered minarets (the pishtaq designates the raised archway and the portion of facade framing the iwan).

 For the exteriors, the Timurids also used a technique known as bannai, which involved assembling glazed or enamelled bricks to create motifs and inscriptions that could be seen from afar.
 The remains of the Aq Saray Palace, the white palace of Shahr-i Sabz, are a fine example.
 And don't miss the beautiful Kok-Gumbaz mosque with its blue dome.